 With my boy when I feed him, Friskies foods wet food, he never gets enough.
 After he is fed, he keeps begging for more.
 I began to wonder, do makers of pet foods put additives in the food, to want pets desires the food?
 I know they do this to humans, why wouldn't they do the same thing to animals?

 I decided to change the food I gave to my cat to something natural.
 Well, low and behold, there are no longer hungry all the time.
 Once they have eaten they are satisfied.
 My guys and beginning to lose weight and becoming more active.

 If your cats tend to be overweight, try changing their food.
-It will be a little more expensive, but will help you cats be healthier and live longer.
+It will be a little more expensive but will help your cats be healthier and live longer.